Sustainable City Guide to Moscow

 Can’t say for sure how sustainable it is but I swear the Moscow metro is the most beautiful in the world!
 Don’t let passengers’ sad faces trick you: central metro stations are like a museum.
 Take an excursion if you have time and don’t worry, it’s clean and safe underground.

 I’m not kidding.
-Ok, it’s only partially true!
+Okay, it’s only partially true!
 Some places downtown, where the Muscovites and guests of the capital go out, at night you can spot young people riding horses and offering to take a picture or go for a ride.
 Foreigners get very surprised, and I understand them.
 But those poor horses are not happy, so please don’t support this strange, actually illegal, activity.

 WHERE TO EAT & SHOP